 Tokens are very helpful timesavers that will auto-fill information from a deal, contact or an organization record into a document.
 Learn more about tokens here.

-To view all of the available data that you can push from a Lead, Contact and Organization object record via tokens to a document, click on the gear icon -> “Tokens” tab.
+To view all of the available data that you can push from a Lead, Contact and Company object record via tokens to a document, click on the gear icon -> “Tokens” tab.